silvermint-net/silvermint/README.md

 </p>

 ### About the project
 Silvermint is an open source blockchain protocol designed to support a network that is fast, secure, and scalable to support global scale financial transactions and decentralized applications.
-Silvermint is a product of the Silvermint Corporation.

 ### Find the code
 The public repo is available in GitLab, https://gitlab.com/silvermint.